 It provides a shared picture for discussion in different Kāhui Ako forums, alongside other information.
 It gives Kāhui Ako leaders and across-school teachers very useful insights and focus for their work.

 Different Kāhui Ako are at different places in terms of their comfort in sharing individual school data with each other.
 We think it will be valuable for individual schools to share their Teaching and School Practices reports with the Kāhui Ako leader or across-school teacher.
 Individual school reports give a fuller picture of strengths and needs, and where the Kāhui Ako resources are best placed.
 The decision to share individual school data remains with the school principal.

 Role of the Kāhui Ako leader

-Kāhui Ako leaders can send the link to this site: www.tspsurveys.org.nz to fellow principals to recommend the Teaching and School Practices tool, and seek agreement from member schools.
+Kāhui Ako leaders can send the link to this site: www.tspsurveys.org.nz to principals to recommend the TSP Survey Tool, and seek agreement from member schools.
 We would suggest also working out a time-frame for when the survey would be done (see Getting Started for pointers).